danilouie/blog/daniellelouieblog/content/posts/interactive-viz-cb.md

 ---

 # Introduction {#introduction}
+Welcome to my tutorial series on building interactive visualizations!
+This series was inspired by my own experiences, and I wanted to be able to compile my knowledge in a shareable platform as a means to continue educating myself and provide an accessible resource for others.

 This short tutorial focuses on how to add checkboxes into visualizations and build user-interactivity using ipywidgets.
 The goal of this tutorial is to provide you with guidance on how to build a plot that can update data in real-time based on user-input through checkboxes.

 Before following along this tutorial, make sure you have Python installed.
-If you do not have Python downloaded, you can look <a href="https://www.python.org/downloads/" target="_blank" rel="noopener noreferrer">here</a> and determine the version you need.
+If you do not have Python, you can look <a href="https://www.python.org/downloads/" target="_blank" rel="noopener noreferrer">here</a> for installation instructions.
+I also recommend that you have a basic understanding of Python as this tutorial does not cover fundamentals for how to code.

 # Library Imports {#library-imports}
 To begin writing out our code, let's first import some important libraries: pandas, matplotlib, seaborn, and ipywidgets.
 You have likely seen the first four to code and create visualizations in Python or Jupyter Notebooks.
 The last one, **ipywidgets**, is what will help us to build interactivity.